MORNING BID-Fed day | Business

 In the meantime, strong U.S. and European company earnings - notably better-than-expected results at Microsoft and Google -- have lifted sentiment.
 European shares have opened higher, Wall Street seems set for a firmer session and Asian markets fared well earlier in the day.
 But watch what the CEOs are saying: Deutsche Bank after posting a 51% rise in second-quarter profit, was less optimistic about full-year prospects and warned about the economic outlook.

 Also keep an eye on is Italy, where a surprise S&P Global decision to cut the outlook on Italy's sovereign credit rating outlook to stable from positive has sparked another selloff in bond markets.
-Key developments that should provide more direction to markets on Wednesday: - China's industrial profits rebound in June - Australian inflation speeds to 21-year high, peak still to come - Kenya's central bank meets - Germany June retail sales - Euro zone June money supply data - US June durable goods . - U.S. earnings: Invesco, Bristol-Myers, CME Group, Kraft Heinz, Boeing, Ford, QualComm. -Europe earnings: Airbus, Credit Suisse, Banco de Sabadell, Mercedes-Benz, Danone, Lloyds Banking Group, BAT, Rio Tinto, Deutsche Bank, EDP, Endesa, Wizz Air, Telecom Italia, GlaxoSmithKline, Poste Italiane, Carrefour, Moncler
+Key developments that should provide more direction to markets on Wednesday: - China's industrial profits rebound in June - Australian inflation speeds to 21-year high, peak still to come - Kenya's central bank meets - Gas supply concerns push German consumer sentiment to record low -GfK - Euro zone June money supply data - US June durable goods data - U.S. earnings: Invesco, Bristol-Myers, CME Group, Kraft Heinz, Boeing, Ford, QualComm. -Europe earnings: Airbus, Credit Suisse, Banco de Sabadell, Mercedes-Benz, Danone, Lloyds Banking Group, BAT, Rio Tinto, Deutsche Bank, EDP, Endesa, Wizz Air, Telecom Italia, GlaxoSmithKline, Poste Italiane, Carrefour, Moncler

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)